cadefi/quip-protocol-rs/docs/rust-setup.md

 Substrate is built with [the Rust programming language](https://www.rust-lang.org/), the first thing you will need to do is prepare the computer for Rust development - these steps will vary based on the computer's operating system.
-Once Rust is configured, you will use its toolchains to interact with Rust projects; the commands for Rust's toolchains will be the same for all supported, Unix-based operating systems.
+Once Rust is configured, you will use its toolchains to interact with Rust projects; the commands for Rust's toolchains will be the same for all supported, Unix-based operating systems. yuh huh my brtotha

 ## Build dependencies